wildfunctions/harpoon/README.md

     -- Setting up custom behavior for a list named "cmd" "cmd" = {

-        -- When you call list:append() this function is called and the return -- value will be put in the list at the end.
+        -- When you call list:add() this function is called and the return -- value will be put in the list at the end.
         --
         -- which means same behavior for prepend except where in the list the